 The Presbytery of the Pacific Northwest's Teaching and Ruling Elders meet three times a year, and delegates participate in the General Assembly held in the early summer.

 This page provides links to Presbytery of the Pacific Northwest Congregations' Home Pages, their Facebook and Twitter pages, and Audio Sermons which are available on many of their sites; as well as links to information on the Presbyterian Church in America, its agencies; and other Presbyterian and Reformed Denominations.
 For contact information, service times, maps and directions, see each church's individual web site.
-OnTheCity by Zondervan is used by a number of Presbytery Churches to help connect their members.
+Many of the Churches have Facebook and Twitter Pages as well.

 The P.C.A.'s "representative form of church government" is rooted in its name -- "presbyterian".
 Local churches are governed by elders (presbyters) elected by the church members.
 These include both pastors and lay leaders.
 This form of government extends through the regional presbyteries, which facilitate connectionalism, to the national General Assembly, which expresses PCA's connectionalism and the bond of union between/among all the churches.
+Our Book of Church Order reflects our "Presbyterianism".
 The Presbytery of the Pacific Northwest is just one of seventy-six PCA presbyteries in the USA and Canada.

 The P.C.A's historic roots go back to the Presbyterian Churches of Scotland and the Covenanters; and includes as well as courageous stands for God's Word against the inroads of Liberal theology both in the 1920's and 30's (in the Presbyterian Church (USA)); and in the 1960's and 70's (in the Presbyterian Church in the United States).
 Though the Presbyterian Church in America had its official beginnings in 1973; the Reformed Presbyterian Church, Evangelical Synod -- which had its own roots going back to 1706 (Presbyterian Church in the U.S.A.); and to 1774 (Reformed Presbyterian Church of North America, General Synod) -- was "joined and were received" into the PCA in 1982.
 Those two strands of the RPC,ES had come together in 1965, when the Evangelical Presbyterians who had left the PCUSA because of the inroads of Liberalism in the 1930's merged with the RPC,NA in 1965.
 The Presbytery of the Pacific Northwest was a presbytery of the RPC,ES in 1982, made up of churches in Washington State.
 The Presbytery of the Pacific Northwest's boundaries have grown with the addition of churches in Oregon, Idaho and Alaska.
 It also included half of Canada for many years until that became the Western Canada Presbytery, PCA in 2006.